Turkey and the United Nations

-The Republic of Turkey is one of the 51 founding members of the United Nations when it signed the United Nations Conference on International Organization in 1945.
+The Republic of Türkiye is one of the 51 founding members of the United Nations when it signed the United Nations Conference on International Organization in 1945.

 Turkey has been a non permanent member of the UN Security Council for 4 terms (a total of 7 years), with the most recent being the 2009–10 term.

 Turkey is a charter member of the United Nations and participates in all of its specialised agencies and organizations.
 Turkey has contributed troops to United Nations peacekeeping efforts around the world, recently in the South Sudan conflict.

 Funding

 The regular budget of the United Nations is financed through compulsory contributions from its member states.
 Turkey's contribution as percentage of the UN regular budget has increased the past decade.
 In 2012, the contribution was 0.617% of the UN regular budget.
-This number increased to 1,328% for the 2019–2021 term.
+This number increased to 1.328% for the 2019–2021 term.

 By increasing its contribution, Turkey gained membership of the Geneva Group in 2014.
 The Geneva Group consists of the largest budgetary contributors to the United Nations and focusses on the efficiency of the UN as well as its administrative and financial policies.